acoates-ms/react-native-windows/packages/playground/README_composition.md

 1. Ensure `localhost:9229` is in the list of network targets within the "Discover Network Targets" configuration.
 1. A remote target for "Hermes" should show up.
 Click on "inspect"
 1. In the Microsoft Edge Devtools window that pops up, you can hit Ctrl+p and type the name of a file to set a break point in.

+## Change version of WinAppSDK:

+To revert back to using WinAppSDK 1.4, change the value of `UseExperimentalWinUI3` in `packages\playground\windows\ExperimentalFeatures.props` to false.
+To switch to another experimental version, in `vnext\PropertySheets\WinUI.props` change the value of `WinUI3Version` that is set when `UseExperimentalWinUI3` is true.
+If the version is not published on Nuget.org, you will also need to update `NuGet.Config` in the root of the repo to point to the Nuget feed that does contain that version.

+## Debug the creation of the XamlIsland

+In `packages\playground\windows\playground-composition\CustomComponent.cpp`

+We create the XamlIsland in `CustomComponent::CreateVisual` The layout position / size information is provided to the component through `CustomComponent::UpdateLayoutMetrics` On initial load, and if the JS render of the component changes with new properties being set that will trigger an additional call to `CustomComponent::UpdateProps`

+## Debug creation of the ReactNative compositor

+In `packages\playground\windows\playground-composition\Playground-Composition.cpp`

+`m_useLiftedComposition` is the flag controlled by the checkbox in the settings dialog, which controls if the app will run with lifted composition, or system composition.

+`WindowData::OnCommand` IDM_OPENJSFILE will create and load RN.
+After some configuration of the RNW host, it will create a ICompositionContext which provides access to the compositor to RNW.
+There are two public implementations of ICompositionContext.  `MicrosoftCompositionContextHelper`, which wraps an instance of a lift composition, and `WindowsCompositionContextHelper` which wraps an instance of a system compositor.
+Depending on the value of `m_useLiftedComposition`, playground will create one or the other.

+`host.PackageProviders().Append(winrt::make<CompReactPackageProvider>());`  -- This code registers the custom components provided by Playground CustomComponent.cpp, which include the XamlIslands.
+Note we only currently call this function when not running against lifted composition, since XamlIslands do not currently work within a lifted composition tree.